The City Of Joy – Top 10 Places to visit in Kolkata

-Places to visit in Kolkata – Located on the banks of river Hooghly, Kolkata (also rendered as Calcutta) is the second-largest city of India and the capital of West Bengal.
+Places to visit in Kolkata – Located on the banks of river Hooghly, Kolkata (also rendered as Calcutta) is India’s second-largest city and West Bengal’s capital.

 The port of Kolkata is India’s oldest operating port.
 Kolkata is also known as the ‘cultural capital of India.’

-It is a 350-year old metropolis with perpetually an ongoing festival of human existence.
-Kolkata, in its true sense, is the culture and artistic hub of the nation.
+It is a 350-year-old metropolis with perpetually an ongoing festival of human existence.
+In its true sense, Kolkata is the cultural and artistic hub of the nation.

 With an attractive juxtaposition of the millennial hipster culture and the old colonial-era magic, you can stop admiring the city’s beauty.